Kava Plant and Drink: Key Facts

 Introduction

-For most people the name "kava" refers to both the plant known by botanists as piper methysticum ("intoxicating pepper") and the relaxing beverage made from its rootstock.
-We also use this word synonymously to refer to both.
-In this section you can learn some basic facts about both the plant - its main characteristics, types and key issues that should be of concern to anyone who wants to consume kava.
-If you need more information or have any questions, check out our Frequently Asked Questions or Contact Us
+For most people, the name "kava" refers to both the plant known by botanists as piper methysticum ("intoxicating pepper") and the traditional beverage made from its rootstock.
+We use this word to refer to both.
+Here you can learn some essential facts about the plant's characteristics and the key aspects that anyone interested in consuming kava should understand.
+For more detailed information, check out our Frequently Asked Questions or Contact Us

 Kava Plant